Community Right to Bid - Process

 The owner of the property must advise the Council when they intend to sell the property and we will publicise this on our web site as well as informing the nominator.

 If you want to make a bid you must inform us within six weeks of us telling you the property is available to purchase.
-An expression of interest form is available to download from the bottom of the page.
+PLease use the expression of interest form .

 If you do express an interest there is a 6 months period for you to put together the bid.
 The six months runs from when the owner advises us of their intention to sell and not from when you inform us of your intention.
 This is known as the 'moratorium period'.
 At any point before the end of the six months you may enter into negotiations with the property owner providing the owner is willing to do this.
 At the end of the moratorium period if you have successfully put a bid together the owner will have the option to either accept your bid or sell the property freely on the open market.The Council will not be involved in this process but we would ask that we are kept informed of developments.